HeySquirrel/tribe/README.md

 4. Rebase your local changes against the master branch
 5. Run test suite with the `go test ./...` command and confirm that it passes
 6. Run `gofmt -s`
-7. Create new Pull Request
+7. Create new pull request

 ## Installation